rust-lang/book/2018-edition/src/appendix-04-useful-development-tools.md

-# D - Useful Development Tools
+# Appendix D - Useful Development Tools

 In this appendix, we’ll talk about tools provided by the Rust project that are useful when developing Rust code.